awkward-py/awkwardpy-main/README.md

 - **Next.js 14**: The core framework for building the website, providing server-side rendering, routing, and other essential features.
 - **React**: Utilized for building the user interface components, ensuring a modular and reusable codebase.
+- **TypeScript**: Bringing static typing to the project for improved developer experience and code quality.
 - **CSS Modules**: Scoped CSS stylesheets to maintain component-level styling without global conflicts.
 - **Tailwind CSS**: For rapid prototyping and styling of components, ensuring a modern and visually appealing design.
 - **Vercel**: Deployed the website to Vercel for seamless integration with Next.js and automatic deployment on every commit.

 ## Getting Started